jcbym/jcbym.github.io/_pages/about.md

 Hi!
 I am a 5th year MS student studying Computer Science at UC Berkeley, advised by [Sarah E. Chasins](https://schasins.com/).

 My research focus is at the intersection of **programming languages** and **human-computer interaction**.
 My current work focuses on improving the usability of program synthesizers.
-I am also interested in applications of PL + HCI to data science and computer science education!
+I am also interested in applications of PL + HCI techniques to data science and computer science education!

 I am part of the [PLAIT Lab](https://plait-lab.org/) at [UC Berkeley EECS](https://eecs.berkeley.edu/).
 I have also been involved with the [ACE Lab](https://acelab.berkeley.edu/) and [Teaming by Design](https://www.teamingxdesign.com/) at Berkeley, researching assignment extensions in computer science courses and building software for data-driven student feedback in team-based design courses, respectively.